 By becoming a member of Zoo Peru Inc. you have the opportunity to make a difference today….

-Zoo Peru Inc. is a non-profit charitable organi-sation registered in South America, The United States and Australia.
-Since 1993, Zoo Peru has been dedicated to preserving indigenous flora and fauna of the Amazon rainforest.
+Zoo Peru Inc. is a non-profit charitable organisation registered in South America, The United States and Australia.
+Since 1993, Zoo Peru has been dedicated to preserving the biodiversity of the Peruvian Amazon rainforest.